turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 ### Get all the token from marketplace

-First we need to create struct `TokenDetail` and add decorator `nearBindgen` for serialize/deserialize the struct in the NEAR runtime, think of it as the required syntax for every struct to run on NEAR protocol.
+First we need to create the struct `TokenDetail` and add the decorator `nearBindgen` to serialize/deserialize the struct in the NEAR runtime.
+Think of it as the required syntax for every struct to run on the NEAR protocol.

-The function will return list of `TokenDetail` via view function `get_market`.
-We use `.entries` from `PersistentUnorderedMap` that takes start and end index from our list, we can use this for pagination later when building the frontend application.
+The function will return a list of `TokenDetail` via view function `get_market`.
+We use `.entries` from `PersistentUnorderedMap` that takes the first and last index from our list.
+We can use this for pagination later when building the frontend application.

 ```typescript
 @nearBindgen